abdulrahman19/Pershama/mysql/docs/data-types/char.md

 The `CHAR` data type is a fixed-length character type in MySQL. `CHAR(20)` can hold up to 20 characters.
 The length of the `CHAR` data type can be any value from **0 to 255**.

-When you store a `CHAR` value, MySQL pads its value with spaces to the length that you declared.
-Also When you query the `CHAR` value MySQL **removes the trailing spaces**.
+When you store a `CHAR` value, MySQL **pads its value with spaces to the length that you declared**.
+Also **When you query the `CHAR` value MySQL removes the trailing spaces**.
 Note that MySQL will not remove the trailing spaces if you enable the `PAD_CHAR_TO_FULL_LENGTH` SQL mode.

+If a `CHAR` column is indexed, comparisons ignore space-padded at the end.
+This means that, if the index requires unique values, duplicate-key errors will occur for values **that differ only in the number of trailing spaces**.
+For example, if a table contains 'a', an attempt to store 'a ' causes a **duplicate-key error**.

 ```sql
 CREATE TABLE mysql_char_test (